What is the Nasdaq Composite?

-Some market watchers have warned that the Nasdaq is again approaching bubble territory, with stocks such as Tesla and Nvidia appreciating enormously in recent years.
+Some market watchers warned that the Nasdaq was again reaching bubble territory in late 2021, with stocks such as Tesla and Nvidia appreciating enormously following the global pandemic.
 Time will tell whether their underlying businesses are likely to generate enough cash to justify their current valuations.

 The Nasdaq Composite index tracks more than 3,000 companies that are listed on the Nasdaq Stock Market and is heavily weighted toward the technology industry.
 Investors looking to participate in the potential growth of these companies can purchase ETFs or mutual funds that track the index.

 Editorial Disclaimer: All investors are advised to conduct their own independent research into investment strategies before making an investment decision.
 In addition, investors are advised that past investment product performance is no guarantee of future price appreciation.